aleesang/milestone-project-three/README.md

     - -moz-transition
     - webkit-transition
     - -o-transition

 These are vendor etensions that help support browser compatibility efforts, which will always show as "invalid" on the CSS Validator.
 - [pyTest](https://docs.pytest.org/en/stable/getting-started.html) was initially used in the beginning of my project to test app routes and defining variables
 - [Repl.It](https://repl.it/)  was used to test and validate my python code during the project.
-- [pytest](https://docs.pytest.org/en/stable/) - used to initialising testing with app routes.
-Didn't use throughout the project, just the beginning.

 **Browsers and Devices**